joexzh/filemod/README.md

 ./filemod install -m MOD_ID_1 MOD_ID_2 ... # install specific mods, ids are separated by whitespace
 ```

-Installs mod files from the config dir to target dir, auto detect conflicts and backup original game files.
+Installs the mods under management.
+This creates symlinks to the game directory.

 ### 4. uninstall mods